ThePinkPanther77/QuadraticEquationPlotter/readme.md

 # Technologies
 Python - version 3.8
 # Setup
-To start this program just simply download the zip file from Github and run the file: code.py
+To start this program download the zip file from Github and run the file: code.py